JACoW-org/docs-IPAC/docs/PaperEditing/IPACs/IPAC24.md

 Sometimes papers look good on screen and awful in print.
 Both media should be OK.
 If the PDF is not printable, proceed with the electronic steps only and then assign a red dot.

 ---

+## QA - Quality Assurance procedure

+Click here to get [precise instructions on how to perform this with Indico](../../Editor/QA/).

+1. Take a printed paper that **you did not process** initially from the QA folder/bin.

+2. Download the PDF file from the server.

+**There are two minimum requirements for a paper to be accepted for publication on JACoW:**

+- It meets the technical requirements (fonts, page size, performance, etc.).

+- Its general appearance is close to the template (i.e., the content fits within the margins and the title is in uppercase letters; Fig./Figure, missing punctuation, typos, and other minor errors do not matter at this point).

+Then perform the following checks:

+1. The **number of pages** is in the allowed range for that presentation type.

+2. All pages of the document display without error.

+3. All pages of the document display in <5 seconds.

+4. Check the **margins** once more.

+5. Look carefully at the text and check equations and figures for strange or bad fonts.

+6. At this stage we can accept minor problems, however.
+If in doubt, consult with the Editor-in-Chief.

+#### If everything is OK

+- Choose **Approve QA** and submit.
+- Mark or write "**QA OK**", sign the paper, and then return all paperwork to the QA'd folder on the Authors' reception desk

+#### If anything is NOT OK

+- Add a comment in the Indico timeline describing the issues you spotted.
+This will help the editor fix them or get them back to the author.

+- Then, select **Fail QA** in Indico.

+- Mark the printed paper as FAILED and return it to the editor.
+  The editing process will then restart.

+---